 - Listen, in my 45 years in the church, patience has not been a virtue with many pastors.
 The church should have disqualified that pastor the first time he ran his mouth in an ungodly manner.
 Hey, just abiding by your own rules here.
 James tells us about the tongue.
 I’d suggest you set in motion a holy war against your tongue and the patience with which it is associated using the same hysteria used against a divorced man.

-- I’ve heard to the point of sickness, “you aren’t qualified to teach on the home because you are divorced.”
-Dear brother you have no Bible to support your convoluted opinion.
+- I’ve heard to the point of sickness, “You aren’t qualified to teach on the home because you are divorced.”
+Dear brother, you have no Bible to support your convoluted opinion.
 Frankly, a divorced man is more qualified than many pastors who are still “wet behind the ears.”
 Personally, I can offer warnings, potential pitfalls, remedies, and most of all compassion and love.
-My divorce has no effects on my ability to teach, preach, evangelize, clean bathrooms, work a bus route, visit etc. How old is your pastor?
+My divorce has no effect on my ability to teach, preach, evangelize, clean bathrooms, work a bus route, visit, etc. How old is your pastor?
 How old are you pastor?
 How old are you in the Lord, pastor?
 How old is your experience in Christian service, pastor?
 Well, not much here to disqualify a divorcee upon!